 Depth of Immersion

-The level of immersion affects thermal and physiological responses in two ways; firstly, if more of the body is exposed there will be greater surface area for heat exchange to occur, and second, the deeper the immersion, the greater the impact of hydrostatic pressure.
+The level of immersion affects thermal and physiological responses in two ways; firstly, if more of the body is exposed there will be a greater surface area for heat exchange to occur, and second, the deeper the immersion, the greater the impact of hydrostatic pressure.
 The influence of immersion depth becomes evident when comparing studies that used similar CWI protocols (15 min, 15°C), differing only in immersion depth.
 Immediately post-CWI, Vaile et al (whole-body immersion) observed a decrement in core temperature of 1.3°C, whereas Crampton et al (leg immersion) only observed a decrement of 0.4°C. Suggesting less surface area exposed to the cold stimulus may result in smaller core temperature changes.

 A comparison of two studies with different CWI protocols (5 min, 14°C, whole-body immersion; 5 min, 10°C, legs only) that found the same immediate post-immersion core temperature change (0.4°C) showing that different protocol combinations can have the same impact.
 So while one study had a greater surface area exposed to the cold stimulus, the other used a lower water temperature, leading both studies to result in the same degree of change.